picitelli/js-modal/README.md

 </div>
 ```

-Create a button element within the modal that has a `data-close-modal` data attribute
+Create a button element within the modal that has a `data-close-modal` attribute
 ```html
 <button type="button" data-close-modal>Close modal</button>
 ```

 *Note: You can create as many close buttons within the modal as you like.
-Any element with a `data-close-modal` data attribute living inside the modal will trigger the closing of the modal when clicked.*
+Any element with a `data-close-modal` attribute living inside the modal will trigger the closing of the modal when clicked.*

 Modal element markup example:
 ```html